Mexican sunflower uses

 Tithonia diversifolia: Physical description

-- It’s available in orange, yellow and red color.
+• It’s available in orange, yellow, and red colors.

 Types of Mexican Sunflowers

-- Torch Mexican Sunflower (Monarch butterflies are known to be drawn to it because of its orange centers surrounded by scarlet-orange petals during their migration).
+• Torch Mexican Sunflower (Monarch butterflies are known to be drawn to it because of its orange centres surrounded by scarlet-orange petals during their migration).

-- Goldfinger Mexican sunflower (Goldfinger is a three-foot-tall plant with orange blossoms with brilliant yellow centers)
+• Goldfinger Mexican sunflower (Goldfinger is a three-foot-tall plant with orange blossoms with brilliant yellow centres)

 How and When to Plant Mexican Sunflower